 Those with a jailbreak can hide AirDrop from their device entirely, and a new free jailbreak tweak called AirDrop Disabler by Justin Petkovic aides in this process by removing AirDrop from your Share Sheets.

-If you're a big user of the AirDrop feature on iOS and macOS, you probably know that when sending files from a mobile device to your Mac, they're automatically saved to the Downloads folder.
-Whilst this is a logical place for them to go, it is non-configurable and lumps them in with your Mail attachments and Safari downloads.
+When you send files to your Mac via AirDrop, the received files are automatically saved to the Downloads folder.
+While this is a logical place for them to go, it's non-configurable and lumps them in with your Mail attachments and Safari downloads.

-This approach is not granular enough for some users, who may wish to designate a specific folder for AirDrop files to be saved to, just as you can for your Safari downloads.
-Although macOS does not allow this out of the box, it is possible.
-This guide will show you how to change the save location of files you send via AirDrop to a Mac.
+This approach is not granular enough for some users who may wish to designate a specific folder for AirDrop files to be saved to.
+Although macOS does not allow this out of the box, it's possible with some straightforward steps.

 In the absence of reliable figures from Apple, it is not much more than conjecture to say that AirDrop is likely a feature often neglected by the average iOS user.
 The gut feeling persists though, simply based on day to day observations, and it is a tenable position to take until proven wrong by Cupertino or another reputable source.
 The file transfer protocol is indeed handy for the transfer of heavier media files (e.g. videos, photo albums), but often only becomes relevant to us when we for example have upgraded to a new device.